tanish-makana/tanish-makana/README.md

 ## About Me

 I am a cybersecurity professional with hands-on experience in SOC operations, threat analysis, and penetration testing.
-I recently completed a six-month internship at **Linearloop**, where I worked on log monitoring, phishing investigation, and threat intelligence tasks.
+I recently completed a four-month internship at **Linearloop** where i discovered critical bugs and developed professional reports including relevant PoC's.

 ### Certifications